GenesisFan64/MdlRender-MARS/README.md

 Stable, supports Z sorting (painter's algorithm)

 Notes:
-- MASTER CPU will be used for the game logic (moving the player, camera, etc.) as the SLAVE CPU is now doing all visual work: modeling, Z sorting and drawing the polygons
+- MASTER CPU will be used for the game logic (moving the player, camera, etc.)
+- SLAVE CPU does all the visual work: modeling, Z sorting and drawing the polygons
 - 68K code is loaded in RAM so the SH2 doesn't "fight" for permission to access the ROM (as noted in 32X.FAQ), currently it only sends controller values to the COMM ports (since the SH2 side can't see them)

 Current TODOs: